actengage/roles/README.md

 # Roles

 A simple package for assigning many-to-many "roles" to Eloquent models.
-This packages provides the migrations, a config file, a Role model, a HasRoles trait, and an ability to sync the roles from a config to the database.
+This packages provides the migrations, a config file, a Role model, a Roleable trait, and an ability to sync the roles from a config to the database.

 ### Installation